Quickstart: Create a Stream Analytics job using Azure PowerShell

 }

-variable with the path where you have stored the job output definition JSON file.
+PowerShell variable to the path where you've stored the job output definition JSON file.

 $jobOutputDefinitionFile = "C:\JobOutputDefinition.json"